Skip to Content

 Jennifer Long, Occupational Therapy School

-After receiving her A.A.&S. in Science from SWCC, Ms. Long transferred to Radford University and completed a degree from the Occupational Therapy School,
+After receiving her A.A.&S. in Science from SWCC, Ms. Long transferred to Radford University and completed a degree from the Occupational Therapy School.

 Back to top